Category:

 This milestone is a big leap from where Holocene was just two years ago, when Co-founder and CEO Anca Timofte joined the Fellows program as a one-person team.
 Today, Holocene’s rapid rise is tangible: a team of fifteen, an industrial pilot operating in Knoxville, Tennessee, multiple labs, two offices, blue-chip customers on board, and an ambitious demonstration plant on the horizon to ready the technology for commercial deployments.

-Holocene’s Road to Breakthrough Energy Fellows
+Holocene’s road to Breakthrough Energy Fellows

 Holocene is named after the most recent geologic age—the period of the past 12,000 years characterized by relative climate stability that allowed human civilization to flourish.
 “Our mission is to ensure that this stable climate can continue,” Anca shared, “and that involves developing efficient, scalable methods to remove CO₂ from the atmosphere.”